By Kenny Ingram

 Last year, I speculated that Amazon might enter the construction market and it’s doing so in the U.S., with prefabricated design company Plant Prefab.
 Amazon’s idea of selling a smart home is simpler if the cabling, sensors and other equipment that make a building responsive and intelligent can be built in rather than added on later.
 Amazon is also selling prefabricated hospital rooms, again, taking advantage of efficient mechanicals and technology trades in a shop environment.

 McKinsey asked over 300 senior construction leaders where they felt their next competition was coming from, and only 19% thought other current incumbents would be their biggest source of competition.

 The question is whether established construction industry giants will lead the charge toward more effective technology that fixes these historic problems, or more progressive firms from outside the industry will play the role of the usurper.

 To survive in 2020 and beyond, construction companies must diversify and become manufacturers, builders and service organizations.
 The investments in technology and business process re-engineering they make in 2020 will be the determining factors in whether they are still on top come 2025.

-Kenny Ingram is vice president of engineering, construction & infrastructure at IFS.
+Kenny Ingram is global industry director for engineering, construction & infrastructure at IFS.